ry-v1/Notes/Apache Iceberg The Definitive Guide.md

     - Datafile Bloom Filters
         - A bloom filter is a way of knowing whether a value possibly exists in a dataset.
         - Bloom filters are handy because they can help us avoid unnecessary data scans.

+## Iceberg Catalogs
+    - Hadoop Catalog
+        - Hadoop catalog is that it doesn’t require any external systems to run.
+All it requires is a filesystem, thereby lowering the barrier to getting started with Iceberg.
+        - it is not recommended for production usage.
+    - Hive Catalog
+        - It maps a table's path to its current metadata file by using the location table property in the table's entry in the Hive Metastore.
+The value of this property is the absolute path in the filesystem where the table's current metadata file can be located.
+        - it is compatible with a wide variety of engines and tools, it is cloud agnostic.
+        - it requires running an additional service yourself.
+        - it doesn't provide support for multitable transactions.
+    - AWS Glue Catalog
+        - It utilizes the AWS Glue Data catalog as a centralized metadata repository to track Iceberg table metadata.
+        - It maps a table's path to its current metadata file as a table property called metadata_location in the table's entry in Glue.
+The value for this property is the absolute path to the metadata file in the filesystem.
+        - it does not support multitable transactions.
+    - Nessie Catalog
+        - a table's path is mapped to its current metadata file using a table property called metadataLocation stored within the table's entry in Nessie.
+This property's value is the absolute path of the current metadata file for the table.
+        - it introduces a Git-like experience to data lakes and enables the concept of “data as code”
+        - it enables multitable and multistatement transactions like a data warehouse does.
+        - it's cloud agnostic
+        - not all engines and tools support Nessie as a catalog.
+    - REST Catalog
+        - REST catalog is an interface rather than a specific implementation.
+        - it requires fewer packages and dependencies compared to other catalogs, simplifying deployment and management.
+        - REST catalog supports multitable transactions, offering flexibility for complex operations across multiple tables.
+        - it's cloud agnostic
+        - you have to run a process to handle and respond to the REST calls from engines and tools.
+    - JDBC Catalog
+        - The JDBC catalog maps a table's path to its current metadata file via a table property called metadata_location in the JDBC-compliant database, storing the location of the current metadata file for the table.
+        - it doesn't support multitable transactions.
+        - it requires all your engines and tools to either package a JDBC driver with its deployment or be able to pull one in dynamically, increasing the dependencies on your deployment.
+    - Catalog Migration
+        - A nice thing about the migration being lightweight is that you can continue using your current catalog, register a set of tables in the new catalog, keep the entry in your current catalog, and do testing on the new catalog.
+        - In this situation that the new catalog's entry will be stale, with any changes made to the table using the current catalog.
+You shouldn't make any changes to the table using the new catalog, as all existing usage of the current catalog won't see those changes.